Canelles Reservoir

 Canelles Reservoir is a reservoir in the Pre-Pyrenees area in Spain.
 It is located in the Noguera Ribagorzana river bordering the province of Huesca, Aragon and the province of Lleida, Catalonia.
 It was built by the Spanish power utility ENHER.

+The reservoir irrigates the Aragon and Catalonia canals through the Santa Anna reservoir.

+The Canelles dam is 151 meters high, the 3rd highest in the country.
+It was the country's highest dam when its construction was completed in 1960.